• Submission deadline: UPDATED – 9 February 2018 (12:00 PT)

-All submissions should follow the ACM guidelines (see ACM format template).
+All submissions should follow the ACM guidelines.
 We invite the submission of anonymized 8-10 page Long Papers or 4-6 page Short Papers in SIGCHI Format with 150 word abstract.
-Authors also must specify the key area of the submission (out of the ten areas indicated in the “Topics” section below) and keywords.
-Page limit does not include “References.”
+Authors also must specify the key area of the submission (out of the ten areas indicated in the conference topics) and keywords.
+Page limit does not include References.

 Double-blind Review: Please prepare your paper in a way that preserves anonymity of the authors, otherwise the paper will be immediately rejected.
-This includes removing authors’ names below the title, avoiding phrases such as “our previous work” when referring to earlier publications, removing acknowledgement information (e.g., co-workers and grant IDs) and providing links to websites that may identify the authors.
+This includes removing authors’ names below the title, avoiding phrases such as our previous work when referring to earlier publications, removing acknowledgment information (e.g., co-workers and grant IDs) and providing links to websites that may identify the authors.

 Authors of accepted long and short paper will be invited to give an oral presentation of their work at the conference.

-Accepted paper submissions will be published in the conference proceedings by ACM and indexed by the ACM Digital Library.
+Accepted paper submissions will be published in the main conference proceedings, indexed by the ACM Digital Library.

 Tom Bartindale (Newcastle University, UK)